brosander/brosander.github.io/_posts/2016-09-16-tls-toolkit-intro.markdown

 1. Standalone utility in which it will generate a Certificate Authority, issue client and server certificates, and  output nifi.properties files for your nodes.
 2. Client/Server mode in which the CA is a long running porcess listening for requests for certificates from clients.

-The following will show a very simple usecase for a secure local nifi instance.
+The following will show a very simple usecase for a secure local NiFi instance.

 First, download [Apache NiFi and the NiFi Toolkit archives.][nifidownload]